-Together with a medical pediatrician research group we've developed a mobile app for parents to track baby feeding process.
+Together with a medical pediatrician research group, we've developed a mobile app for parents to track their baby’s feeding process.

 React Native Development

 UI & UX Design

 A 4-member pediatrician group wanted to create an easy-to-use mobile app to help parents of newborn babies.
 The main purpose of the tool is to analyze food reactions and allergies, so parents can create an optimized menu for their child.
 All analyses and calculations should be done directly within the mobile app.
 Taking this further, the pediatricians wanted to add curated recipes to the app, accessible with a premium subscription.
 The client wanted the app to be fully functioning, even without internet connection (in offline mode).

 To kick off,we developed a cross-platform solution with React Native to improve the time-to-market and have both iOS and Android apps released at the same time.
 Our UI/UX team collaborated with the client on the product design and interfaces.
 We involved a focus group of parents to receive early feedback in the prototype phase.